malaybaku/VMagicMirror/docs/langs/_english/docs/hand_tracking.md

 - Please put away the objects behind you whose colors are similar to your skin color.
 - For the clothing, please avoid to expose your shoulders and elbows.
 - Be aware of the distance between your hands and camera.
 Too far is NG of course, and detection also fails when the hand is too close to camera.
+- In v4.0.0 and later version, single hand tracking is more stable than tracking two hands.

 </div>

 Another good way to check how thing and lights has effect is to quit VMagicMirror and run Windows built-in `Camera` app.
-When you try this way, please be careful that VMagicMirror can not use webcam during `Camera` app runs, and vice versa.
+Please be careful that both VMagicMirror and other apps will occupy the camera device to use, and other apps cannot access the camera at the same time.